What areas do I cover?

 I offer chiropody/podiatry home visit appointments in:

-Exeter, Topsham, Exminster, Pinhoe, Broadclyst, Cranbrook, Clyst Mary, Clyst St.George, Woodbury, Exton and Lympstone.
+Exeter, Topsham, Exminster, Pinhoe, Broadclyst, Poltimore, Clyst Honiton, Cranbrook, Clyst Mary, Clyst St.George, Ebford, Woodbury, Exton, Lympstone, Ide and Kennford.

 How much does an appointment cost and how can you pay me?

 Home Visit Chiropody/Podiatry appointments : £32.00